jdevfullstack-projects/StudentGradingSystem/README.md

 create `student` table with initial data.

 Now, the time zone was configured twice, first in JDBC and second, in server env.
 Without these settings, errors may occur.

+Remember, the Spring Framework is great already.
+The Spring Boot takes that to another level of abstraction.

 ## Q&A